Custom metrics for EUM Analytics are not supported in on-premise environments.

 You can view EUM performance data in the Controller UI in the User Experience tab.
 From there, you can access information specific to browser applications, mobile applications, or connected devices (IoT applications).

-On-Premises EUM Deployments
+On-Premise EUM Deployments

 By default, EUM is configured to use an AppDynamics-hosted component called the EUM Cloud.
-For a fully on-premises installation, the EUM Server provides the functionality of the EUM Cloud.
+For a fully on-premise installation, the EUM Server provides the functionality of the EUM Cloud.
 For information, see EUM Server Deployment.

 To host the Events Service on premises, see: